-If nine years of research has taught me anything it’s that research is limited by the evidence it contains, by the motivation and honesty of the author(s) and, to a large extent, by who funded it as cash is usually at the heart of any government deception.
+If ten years of research has taught me anything it’s that research is limited by the evidence it contains, by the motivation and honesty of the author(s) and, to a large extent, by who funded it as cash is usually at the heart of any government deception.
 My book ‘Cash Not Care’ was the result of seven years of in depth personal research which collated evidence from the academic world, the disabled community and from the distinguished professional evidence that is never identified by the national press so the British public remain in ignorance of the preventable harm created by the British government; supposedly on their behalf and in their name.
 Information is scattered everywhere and only luck, and the persistence of this researcher, will bring significant evidence all together in one place.
 Here I offer a selection of evidence from distinguished professionals.
 The page begins with contributions from disabled people themselves who are working voluntarily but who, due to their significant skills, provide very detailed high calibre professional reports.
 Expect to learn a lot.
 MS

 Spartacus Network ~ “ Alone we whisper; together we shout.”

 The Spartacus Network are a group of highly skilled chronically ill and disabled people.
 They pool their skills and resources to write detailed reports that interpret government policies which impact on the lives and the welfare of sick and disabled people, whose financial survival is dependent upon social security benefits.